-"Bring it On" meets "Dreamgirls" in the girl-group musical, "Betty and the Belrays" by William Electric Black aka Ian Ellis James, which will be presented by Theater for the New City January 31 to February 17.
+"Bring it On" meets "Dreamgirls" in the girl-group musical, "Betty and the Belrays" by William Electric Black aka Ian Ellis James, which will be presented by Theater for the New City in a return engagement November 7 to 24, 2019.

 The piece tells the story of three white female singers from Detroit who struggle to change a racially divided society by singing for a black record label.
 Book and lyrics are by William Electric Black.
 Music is by Black, Valerie Ghent (arranger/keyboards for Ashford & Simpson) and Gary Schreiner.
 Choreography is by Jeremy Lardieri.
 Director is Mr. Black.

 Girl groups are now an iconic part of the history of the recording industry in America.
 In a brief, shining period between the payola scandal and the British invasion, American girl groups swamped the charts with songs that are now classic: mostly sweet harmonies on sentimental themes, with classic melody constructions and simplistic love lyrics.